Anxiety Disorders and Anxiety Attacks

 If your stress levels are through the roof, think about how you can bring your life back into balance.
 There may be responsibilities you can give up, turn down, or delegate to others.
 If you’re feeling isolated or unsupported, find someone you trust to confide in.
 Just talking about your worries can make them seem less frightening.

 - Create an anxiety worry period.
-Choose one or two 10 minute “worry periods” each day, time you can devote to anxiety.
+Choose one or two 10-minute “worry periods” each day that you can devote to anxiety.
 During your worry period, focus only on negative, anxious thoughts without trying to correct them.
 The rest of the day, however, is to be designated free of anxiety.
 When anxious thoughts come into your head during the day, write them down and “postpone” them to your worry period.

 - Accept uncertainty.
 Unfortunately, worrying about all the things that could go wrong doesn’t make life any more predictable—it only keeps you from enjoying the good things happening in the present.
 Learn to accept uncertainty and not require immediate solutions to life’s problems.